Avoxel284/DWIN-LCD-Tools/README.md

 A version of this/original repo is found in the Marlin (+Jyers fork) repos to process custom icons.
 However, there was an issue where the Ender 3 v2 finds it hard to read images with a lot of metadata that can be found in images directly exported from software such as Photoshop and Illustrator.
 Initially, to get around the issue you would have to import and export the images through a "dumb" image editing program such as MS Paint to strip the metadata.
 The edit is pretty simple so if you're reading this Brent, feel free to update the original repository.

+As an additional bonus, stripping metadata can remove a lot of bloat in the file size, making 100-quality JPEGs possible and resulting in cleaner images.

 ## Usage

 ### Creating a custom icon set for Ender 3 v2 DWIN displays